Food

 Distemper

-is a highly contagious disease caused by a virus similar to the germ
+highly contagious disease caused by a virus similar to the germ that

-that causes measles in people.
-It will attack brain cells and cells that
+causes measles in people.
+It will attack brain cells and cells that line

-line the surfaces of the body, including the skin, conjunctiva, the
+the surfaces of the body, including the skin, conjunctiva, the mucous

 Infectious

-(ICD) is a highly infectious viral disease that attacks the lungs and
+is a highly infectious viral disease that attacks the lungs and affects

-affects the brain and spinal cord in somewhat the same way polio affects
+the brain and spinal cord in somewhat the same way polio affects people.

 Infectious

-(ICH) spreads between dogs most often by contact with infected urine.
+spreads between dogs most often by contact with infected urine.
+ICH does

 Leptospirosis